reconnaissanceblindchess/reconchess/docs/source/rules.rst

         iii.
 The moving piece is a pawn, moving two squares forward on that pawn's first move, and the move is illegal because an opponent's piece blocks the path of the pawn.
 Then, the move is modified so that the pawn moves only one square if that modified move is legal, otherwise the player's move is illegal.

         iv.
-If any of (i)-(iii) do not hold, the move is considered illegal (or the player chose to pass).
+If any of (i)-(iii) do not hold, the move is considered illegal (or the player chose to pass which has the same result).

        The results of the move are then determined: if condition (iv) holds, then no changes are made to the board, the player is notified that their move choice was illegal (or the pass is acknowledged), and the player's turn is over.
 Otherwise the move is made on the game board.
 If the move was modified because of (ii) or (iii), then the modified move is made, and the current player is notified of the modified move in the move results.
 If the move results in a capture, the current player is notified that they captured a piece and which square the capture occurred, but not the type of opponent piece captured (the opponent will be notified of the capture square on their turn start phase).
 If the move captures the opponent's king, the game ends and both players are notified.
 The current player's turn is now over and play proceeds to the opponent.

 6. The only information revealed to either player about the game or opponent actions is that explicitly stated in (5).

 7. The game can also be played with a chess clock, in which case the player is notified of their remaining clock time, but not their opponent's remaining clock time.
-Both players are notified if either player loses on timee.
+Both players are notified if either player loses on time.